Taylor Atwood’s Success Story

 Bombing at the 2015 Arnold Classic

 At a tune-up meet two months before the Arnold Classic, Taylor had again shown significant progress.
 He had increased his total by 12.5 kg (700 kg) without any 3rd attempts.
 Unfortunately, our big ambitions for the 2015 Arnold Classic fell short on the day.
 Taylor missed his opener at 257.5 kg due to a technical error, the 2nd attempt on a misstep before the “rack” command, and the 3rd attempt on depth.
 Nevertheless, he finished the meet, making an unofficial World Record Bench Press at 185 kg and a Deadlift of 290 kg.
 This setback taught us that the strongest person doesn’t win competitions; the best powerlifter does.
-After the 2015 Arnold Classic, we contacted the US National Team to register as an alternate competitor for the World Championship we initially decided to forgo.

 The Championship that came at a cost